Nobody ever said building a digital product was easy.

 So how does this apply specifically to a product team?
 Here are just a couple of ways that product teams might be impacted:

 Being open to a hard pivot.
-Both you and your entire product team understands that you’ve been building a product to solve a particular need.
+Both you and your entire product team understand that you’ve been building a product to solve a particular need.
 You might even have been working on it for years.
 But is it still necessary in a post-COVID world?
 Don’t fall for the sunk cost fallacy — if your product needs a pivot, don’t bury your head in the sand… make it happen immediately.

 Understand that data may be scarce.
 With customer behavior changing, your ability to test out ideas in a data-driven way might be limited.
-What’s more, we are (quite honestly) living through never-seen-before times — there’s no pre-written manual, based on the previous experience of business masterminds.
+What’s more, we are (quite honestly) living through never-seen-before times — there’s no pre-written manual based on the previous experience of business masterminds.
 Instead, you’ll need to fall back on natural intuition — and you might be surprised at how much of that your team has on hand.

 Honesty is the best policy.
 Whether you meet regularly for backlog refinement sessions or you’re in constant contact via Slack or other channels, communication is still key.
 As the leader of a product team, you should resolve to be honest with all team members about which decisions you’re making and why.